Coastal Child Health

 Children with Separated Parents

-This policy is established to ensure a respectful and harmonious environment for all patients, staff, and healthcare providers at our paediatric practice.
+We always try our best to accommodate all family circumstances.
+This policy is established to ensure an harmonious environment.
 It outlines the expected behaviour of separated parents during medical appointments involving their child.

-1. **Respectful Communication:** Separated parents are expected to maintain respectful and civil communication with each other, our staff, and healthcare providers at all times.
+1. Separated parents are expected to maintain respectful and civil communication with each other, our staff, and healthcare providers at all times.

-2. **Appointment Scheduling:** Both parents should coordinate and communicate regarding appointment scheduling to avoid conflicts and ensure their child's healthcare needs are met.
+2. Both parents should coordinate and communicate regarding appointment scheduling to avoid conflicts.

-3. **Information Sharing:** Both parents have the right to access their child's medical information.
+3. Both parents have the right to access their child's medical information.
 We encourage parents to share relevant medical information and updates with each other and with our practice.

-4. **Presence During Appointments:** Both parents are welcome to be present during their child's medical appointments, but they should respect the professional advice and decisions made by our healthcare providers.
+4. Both parents are welcome to be present during their child's medical appointments.

-5. **Confidentiality:** Parents are expected to maintain the confidentiality of their child's medical information and not disclose it to unauthorized individuals.
+5. Parents are expected to maintain the confidentiality of their child's medical information and not disclose it to unauthorised individuals.

-6. **Disagreements:** In cases of disagreements or disputes about their child's healthcare, parents are encouraged to address these matters outside of the medical appointment and seek legal or mediation support if necessary.
+6. In cases of disagreements or disputes about their child's health, parents are encouraged to address these matters outside of the medical appointment and seek legal or mediation support if necessary.

-7. **Staff Interaction:** Separated parents should interact with our staff and healthcare providers in a polite and courteous manner.
+7. Separated parents should interact with our staff and healthcare providers in a polite and courteous manner.
 Any conflicts or concerns should be addressed in a calm and respectful manner.

 Payment is to be made on the day of the child’s appointment.
 If there is legal agreement that requires the other parent to pay all or part of the treatment costs, it is the attending parent’s responsibility to settle account and collect reimbursement from the other parent.